Nursing education is a transformational experience for the student.

 In my courses, students are evaluated on outcomes in multiple ways to support diverse learning styles.

-In many ways, I feel the role of the educator is in service to the student.
-Much as a nurse is in service to others, in providing care and comfort, the educator is in service to the student, providing the information, experience and guidance to lead the learner to growth and development in the profession.
+In many ways, I feel the role of the educator is in service to the learner.
+Much as a nurse is in service to others, in providing care and comfort, the educator is in service to the learner, providing the information, experience and guidance to lead the learner to growth and development in the profession.